Stevenfavour/Linuxfundametal0/README26.md

 ![](./Img26/12.png)

-Typically sum.js and sum.test.js would be located in different places within your project structure.
+Typically, sum.js and sum.test.js would be located in different places within your project structure.

-Save thes files and run `npm test` on the terminal.
+Save these files and run `npm test` in the terminal.

 ![](./Img26/13.png)